Mindfulness at WLBC

 All of our Breathworks mindfulness classes and courses are entirely secular in nature and delivered by experienced accredited Breathworks teachers.
 So if you want to experience the benefits of mindfulness meditation without the Buddhism, then these are the ideal classes for you.

 Mindfulness ‘taster’ sessions – for newcomers or those interested in a Breathworks course (see Events)

 Mindfulness for Wellbeing – practice afternoons for those who’ve completed a course or with some experience of mindfulness (see Events)

 The West London Buddhist Centre and Breathworks CIC have been working in partnership to offer secular mindfulness courses for people with long-term health conditions, chronic pain, and stress in London since 2016.
 In 2019, the Centre was recognised as the first Breathworks ‘Centre of Excellence’.
 The Centre was recently listed in the Evening Standard as offering one of the ‘best mindfulness courses in London’ to boost happiness.

-The Breathworks programme includes simple body awareness, breathing, kindness and compassion meditations.
-It also incorporates experiential exercises, current scientific evidence, mindful movement, mindfulness in daily life, and led practices followed by enquiry.
+The Breathworks approach includes body awareness and breathing meditations with an emphasis on kindness, compassion and connection.
+It also incorporates experiential exercises, theory based on recent clinical evidence, mindful movement, mindfulness in daily life, and led practices followed by enquiry.
 The course is designed to support participants to better understand their experience and feel empowered to make choices that can improve their day to day lives.